 - Blood cultures to assess for clearance of candidal infection.

-- If there are no complications, continue treatment for 2 weeks after clinically well, resolution of neutropenia and clearance from bloodstream.
+- If there are no complications, continue treatment for 2 weeks after the patient is clinically well, there is resolution of neutropenia and clearance from the bloodstream.

 - Any internal organ, or multiple organs, may be affected (listed below).

-- Presents with fever unresponsive to broad-spectrum antibiotics and features of sepsis; there may be septic shock.
+- It presents with fever unresponsive to broad-spectrum antibiotics and features of sepsis; there may be septic shock.